The Famous Chicken Talks Mascotting

 Jon Cudo is a 20-year veteran sports entertainment performer, including a 7-year term as the NBA's Minnesota Timberwolf Crunch, 3 years as the Portland Fire's mascot Spot, as well as freelance characters like the King of Sports.

 Cudo is also the founder and editor of the Gameops.com.
-David Raymond on Life as a Mascot
+Michael Zerillo Unmasked as the Hornet's Mascot